ankithrox2003/voice-control-bot/README.md

 pip install pywin32
 pip install wikipedia-api
 ```
-# If using macOS then insall these:
+# If using macOS then install these:
 ```
 pip install SpeechRecognition
 pip install wikipedia